ossf/osv-schema/docs/schema.md

 {
 	"references": [ {
 		"type": string,
+		"url": string,
-		"url": string
+		"comment": string
 	} ]
 }
 ```

 The `references` field contains a list of JSON objects describing references.
-Each object has a string field `type` specifying the type of reference, and a
+Each object has a string field `type` specifying the type of reference, a
-string field `url`.
-The `url` is the fully-qualified URL (including the scheme,
+string field `url`, and a string field `comment`.
+The `url` is the
-typically "https://") linking to additional information, advisories, issue
+fully-qualified URL (including the scheme, typically "https://") linking to
-tracker entries, and so on about the vulnerability itself.
-The `type` specifies
+additional information, advisories, issue tracker entries, and so on about the
-what kind of reference the URL is.
+vulnerability itself.
+The `type` specifies what kind of reference the URL is.

 The known reference `type` values are: